The News (album)

-The News is an album by drummer Andrew Cyrille.
-It was recorded in August 2019 at Sound on Sound Studios in New Jersey, and was released by ECM Records in 2021.
-On the album, Cyrille is joined by guitarist Bill Frisell, David Virelles on synthesizer and piano, and Ben Street on bass.
-The musicians on the album are identical to those on Cyrille's 2016 album The Declaration of Musical Independence with the exception of Virelles, a last-minute replacement for Richard Teitelbaum, who was suffering from health problems at the time of the recording session, and who died in 2020.
+The News is an album by the Andrew Cyrille Quartet recorded in August 2019 and released on ECM in 2021.
+The quartet features guitarist Bill Frisell, David Virelles on synthesizer and piano, and bassist Ben Street—the same lineup as 2016's The Declaration of Musical Independence with the exception of Virelles, a last-minute replacement for Richard Teitelbaum, who was suffering from health problems at the time of the recording session, and who died in 2020.